• Skip to primary navigation

 What Does It Mean to License Content?

-And make sure your community understands that licenses are licenses.
-That means you don’t own the content but are allowed to use it under specified circumstances, as agreed to in the terms and conditions of that specific license.
+Make sure your community understands that licenses are licenses.
+That means you don't own the content but are allowed to use it under specified circumstances, as agreed to in the terms and conditions of each specific license.
 This includes:

 • Licenses with vendors and database publishers